xgrg/tbss/README.md

 ### Example

-The following generates a series of independent commands to split a `.con` contrast file into multiple ones and run `randomise` on them in parallel jobs.
+The following splits a `.con` contrast file into multiple ones and generates a series of independent commands to run `randomise` on the new contrast files in parallel jobs.

 ```python
 from tbss import contrasts